Cybersecurity-Team-AAA/Demonstrator-for-Static-Analysis-of-Web-Applications/README.md

 ```
 To do only the first start of the secure webapp: <br/>
 - Navigate to https://localhost:3001/ <br/>
-- Click advanced
+- Click "advanced"
-- Click accept the risk and continue.
+- Click "accept the risk and continue".
 This way we have accepted the self-signed certificate.